Oss rail accident: Responses

 The head of Nederlandse Spoorwegen, CEO Roger van Boxtel travelled back early from the InnoTrans rail exhibition in Berlin.

 On 21 September 2018 the child care organisation that operated the Stint temporarily halted the use of the transporters, awaiting the findings of the investigation.
 Some other child care organisations in the Netherlands also paused the use of Stint transporters.

 On 1 October, Minister for Infrastructure and Water Management Cora van Nieuwenhuizen banned Stint vehicles from public roads in the Netherlands, a move described as unjustified by Edwin Renzen, owner of Stint Urban Mobility.
 On 29 October, Stint Urban Mobility filed for bankruptcy.

 Investigation

 Oss West station and the train were both fitted with closed-circuit television cameras, enabling this footage to be used during the investigation.
 On 23 September 2018, De Telegraaf reported that the investigation included the possibility of electromagnetic interference from the level crossing equipment affecting the electrical control system of the Stint.
 In July 2019, it was reported that the driver of the Stint cart had been found not to have been at fault.

+Prosecution

+In August 2023, the Dutch Public Prosecution Service announced that two companies and two executives were to be prosecuted.
+They face several charges, amongst them forging documents stating that the Stints were safe.